 Services – Video Editing, Graphic Designing, Digital Marketing, etc.

 SaaS products – Google Excel, Chatbot software, Video Editing Software, etc.

 Intended practices by a business to reach out to its potential customers through various channels – traditional and/or digital, with an aim to turn them into its loyal customers.
 These practices are often conducted by the professionals called Marketers.
-So a Marketer is a person who solves the specific problems faced by the business on Its way of solving a bigger problem or fulfilling a need/want/desire.
+So a Marketer is a person who solves the specific problems faced by the business on its way to solving a bigger problem or fulfilling a significant market need/want/desire.

 Traditional Marketing & Digital Marketing